 What is the course about?

-Over three days, students will learn the methods for achieving the distinctive effects of Dutch painting after Rubens.
+Over the course, students will learn the methods for achieving the distinctive effects of Dutch painting after Rubens.
 His rules for painting are best observed in the work of his students, so we will look closely at Van Dyck.
-During day one, students will make an underpainting, learning about Ruben’s method of preparing a surface before applying the tonal structure of the painting.
-On day two, the group will use rich colour to glaze over their underpaintings and learn the principles of flesh colours developed by Rubens.
-On the third day, emphasis will shift to Rembrandt’s pioneering approach to portrait painting, manipulating to paint to achieve expressive effects to bring the paint to life.
+First, students will make an underpainting, learning about Ruben’s method of preparing a surface before applying the tonal structure of the painting.
+Then the group will use rich colour to glaze over their underpaintings and learn the principles of flesh colours developed by Rubens.
+Finally, emphasis will shift to Rembrandt’s pioneering approach to portrait painting, manipulating the paint to achieve expressive effects to bring the paint to life.

 What will we cover?

 Preparing a surface, painting in layers, use of oil painting mediums such as linseed oil and wax, painting flesh colours, applying and blending oil paint, using glazes and impasto techniques, colour mixing and managing a palette.

 What will I achieve?

 By the end of this course you should be able to...